jenjei/fullstackopen-2022/README.md

 Integration, unit and E2E testing.

+Flux architecture and Redux

 # What was hard?
 How could I improve my skills?

 Debugging is hard from time to time.
 It should improve over time.
 I suppose.
 Love the problem not the solution :) I learned to use console.log basically everywhere.
-I used less debuggers, so there is still a lot to learn about debugging.
+I didn't use debuggers much, so there is still something to learn about debugging.

 Backend: authentication and data modeling/routing through http.